Last Updated on

 Where: 416 W. Coal Avenue, Gallup, NM

-This Muffler Man fibreglass statue is also known as “Dude Man” locally.
-It seems this poor cowboy muffler man was target practice for someone and took a bullet to the forehead.
+Looking for what to do in Gallup that’s really different?
+Visit the Muffler Man fibreglass statue, also known as “Dude Man” locally.
+It seems this poor cowboy was target practice for someone and took a bullet to the forehead – the mortal wound is still visible today!
+What is there to do in Gallup off the beaten path?
+Paying a visit to Dude Man certainly hits the target!

 Trail of the Ancients Scenic Byway

-The Trail of the Ancients is a 480 mile long scenic byway with a further 110 miles off of the loop.
-Gallup sits right on this scenic trail.
-Complete the entire scenic byway or plan your own route.
-Either way you’ll find great hikes, fascinating ruins, historical landmarks and unique geologic formations along the way.
+Gallup is on the Trail of the Ancients, a 480 mile long scenic byway circuit with a further 110 miles off of the loop.
+Complete the entire scenic drive or plan your own route.
+You’ll find great hikes, fascinating ruins, historical landmarks and unique geologic formations all along the way.

 Where: Window Rock, AZ